eckardm/work-stuff/agents/README.md

   1. get agents (that is, corpname, famname and persname subelements of controlaccess and origination elements)from our EADs;
   2. use OpenRefine (or, in the case of persname elements, a separate script) to parse them out into the different parts that ArchivesSpace expects (for example, in the case of corpname elements, primary name, subordinate name one and subordinate name two); and
   3. build the JSON that the ArchivesSpace API expects and programmatically add the agents to ArchivesSpace, recording the URI that ArchivesSpace generates so that it can be re-incorporated into the EAD later.
+  4. Put the URIs as ref attributes in EADs.

 There are also a number of micellaneous scripts that were used during cleanup and to generate reports.